arichtman/nix/coredns.md

 IP from the provided service IP CIDR.
 I have seen other algorithms though for at least I think pod IP selection.
 Short story, I don't like it but I'll deal for now.

-If I set the `endpoint` property on the Kubernetes plugin block to the FQDN, it falls in a loop.
-It's trying to hit `127.0.0.53:53` which is presumably the Kubelet's default/host `resolv.conf`.

-Kubelet will by default basically copy the node `resolv.conf` to all pods, unless their `DNSPolicy` is set **or** the Kubelet config includes `resolvConf:/--resolv-conf` settings pointing to a different file.
-Of course the node default `resolv.conf` is pointing at the local stub resolver to reduce network noise.

-We generally want CoreDNS since it'll make a pile of chatter hitting the Unbound resolver on the router, as well as making _external-dns_ operator critical path as we'd have to orchestrate those overrides.
-I'm not even so sure it's a good idea putting that load on the management API of Unbound...

----
+It seemse like CoreDNS was ignorting the hostname for the API server.

-I wasn't able to locate in the CoreDNS code how it's ignoring the hostname for the API server.
+I wasn't able to locate in the CoreDNS code how or why.
 I worked around it by adding the default kubernetes service IP to the SANs on the API server TLS cert.
 It's still weird but whatever ...for now.

-CoreDNS had a DNS loop that was caused by `resolv.conf` pointing at localhost.
-This was also fouling other pods as loopback traffic from pod network namespaces doesn't work with the local stub resolver.
-I'm not sure if that was a case of inbound, stub resolver not listening/responding, or the return pathing.
+### Unavailable upstream

+By default, Kubelet will by default copy the node's `/etc/resolv.conf` to pods.
+Of course the node default `resolv.conf` is pointing at the local stub resolver to reduce network noise.
+Since the pods are in a network namespace, `localhost:53` isn't available.

+The Kubelet config includes `resolvConf:/--resolv-conf` settings  for pointing to a different file.
+This allows us to (albeit statically) set a valid upstream of the router's LAN IP, where Unbound is running.
-I solved this by adjusting the kubelete `resolvConf` value to the "true" `resolv.conf` in `/run/systemd/resolve/`.
+Adjust the kubelet `resolvConf` value to the "true" `resolv.conf` in `/run/systemd/resolve/`.

-CoreDNS was complaining about not being able to reach the router DNS service.
-Pings and such both ways seem fine from debug of CoreDNS pod and the router, so perhaps it was old error messages.
+Actually, give the DNS trapping we're doing pretty much any destination IP should land there.
+TODO: Hard-code any IP that will hit the router

+### DNS loop/circular dependency

+Kubernetes has a few `DNSPolicy` options, `Default`, which is not actually the default, is an escape hatch to bootstrap cluster DNS.

+### Dual/Single stack

 CoreDNS is still taking the IPv4 upstream from `resolv.conf` as the host has it.
 Except our v4 is completely not catered for or configured in routing AFAIK.